 DON'Ts

-Following a car accident, it is important to call the police to write up a accident report on the car crash.
+Following a car accident in Miami, it is important to call the police to write up a accident report on the accident.
 This report should be completed by the officer who responds to the scene of the accident.
 His/Her report can be a crucial piece of evidence in a pending accident lawsuit.

 Although there may be a small fee assessed to obtain a copy of your report, don't let that be a problem, as this vital document can prove to be very useful to your case in proving who was at fault in your car accident.
 This, of course, can sometimes determine whether or not compensation will be awarded to you.